-- All students must be 15years and 9 months by the first day of class. at 15 1/2 students may legally practice drive only in the State of New Hampshire if accompanied by a licensed driver at least 25 years of age and who is seated in the front and the student must have on their person a copy of their birth certificate.
-Only a parent or guardian can sign the 40 hour driving log.
+- All students must be 15 and 9 months by the first day of class.
+At 15 ½ students may legally practice driving only in the State of New Hampshire if accompanied by a licensed driver at least 25 years of age who is seated in the front with a valid license and student must have on their person a copy of their birth certificate.
+Only a parent or guardian can sign the 40-hour driving log.
 Students do not have any other restrictions because they are, in effect, driving under the supervising person's license.

 - No smoking, swearing or disruptive behavior will be tolerated during driver education instruction.

 - Prior to taking the state DMV test, students must have completed a 40-hour driving log to record all driving done outside of driver education.
 At least 10 of these hours must be done at night.
 This log may be started when the student becomes 15 ½.
 We will provide this form on the 1st day of class; this form may also be obtained at any New Hampshire Department of Motor Vehicle station.
 The drive log must be given to DMV when applying for your license, not given to Benson's Driving School.
 Students can also use the roadready app but must staple the form provided to the printed app form.

 - New Hampshire law requires that a student under 18 years old must complete a driver education course consisting of 30 hours of classroom and 10 hours of in vehicle driving and 6 hours of in vehicle observation before they are eligible for a certificate of completion.
 Anyone over the age of 18 does not need to complete all requirements but will not receive a certificate of completion.
 A student has 6 months after the class ends to complete classroom, driving and observation.
 If not completed within 6 months, the student must retake the driving course at full cost.